backdrop-contrib/waypoints/README.md

 - Ported to Backdrop by [Jerome Danthinne](https://github.com/jdanthinne/)
 - Originally written for Drupal by [kalman.hosszu](https://www.drupal.org/u/kalman.hosszu)
+- The Waypoints library is from [Caleb Troughton](https://github.com/imakewebthings)

 ## License

 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for complete text.

+The Waypoints library is released under the MIT license.